Color in Graphic Design

 Complementary colors are two colors directly across the 12-step color wheel from each other.
 Our favorite Christmas colors, red and green, are perfect examples of complementary colors.
 Your favorite sports team might use blue and orange

-Did you know that your eyes can give you any color’s complement?
+Did you know that your eyes can show the complement of any color?

 If you prefer, Adobe Illustrator offers the same function.
 The tool is in the Color palette > Complement.